iamturns/til/dev/javascript/angular/best_practise.md

 Use the `controller as` syntax to match views

 Notice where `ExampleController` sits - outside of the directive.
-This eliminates issues where injection is created as unreadacble code after the `return`
+This eliminates issues where injection is created as unreachable code after the `return`

     // exampleDirective.js